privateprep/coding-space-website/src/pages/partnerships/index.md

       alt: TradeZero
     mediaPosition: left
     mdContent: >-
-      ## **Community Partnerships**
+      ## Community Partnerships

-      We are committed members of our communities and partner with a range of organizations including community centers, PTAs, and nonprofits to bring our custom coding classes to the public.
+      We are proud to partner with community centers, nonprofits, libraries, and local organizations to expand access to STEM education.

+      Together, we create engaging technology experiences that introduce students to coding, computer science, and emerging technologies in approachable and exciting ways.

+      Programs can be customized for:

+      * Community events

+      * Weekend workshops

+      * Family programming

+      * Ongoing enrichment classes
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"